-In other words, is it worth the effort?
-While calorie burn varies from person to person, depending on a number of factors, the answer is a resounding yes.
-A small study conducted by ACE found that a person can burn up to 18 calories per minute during a Tabata session.
+While calorie burn varies from person to person, a small study conducted by ACE found that a person can burn up to 18 calories per minute during a Tabata session.
 The average participant burned 15 calories per minute.

 "That doesn't take into account the calories burned due to the 'afterburn effect,'" Kyle Prescott, an NSCA-certified strength and conditioning specialist and group exercise instructor in Philadelphia, told POPSUGAR.
-He explained that this phenomenon occurs as your body recovers from a workout.
-You increase your oxygen intake during this period, burning calories in the process.
+He explained that this phenomenon, also known as the EPOC effect, occurs as your body recovers from a workout, usually lasting one to two hours.
+You increase your oxygen intake during this period, burning a modest amount of calories in the process.

-In total, the ACE-funded study found that people can burn anywhere between 240 and 360 calories during a 20-minute Tabata workout — but for a more personalized estimate, use a fitness tracker.
+In total, the study found that people can burn anywhere between 240 and 360 calories during a 20-minute Tabata workout, but for a more personalized estimate, use a fitness tracker.